dmb1o3/NBAWinPredictor/README.md

 ## Overview

-### data_collector.py
+### NBA_data_collector.py
-This file is used to both download and/or prepare the data.
+This file is used to download data from NBA api and upload it to a running PostgresSQL server

 #### Downloading Data
 ![Leauge Schedule Diagram.svg](README%20Diagrams%2FDownload%20Diagram.svg)